Venus Beauty Institute: Plot

 Christmas is approaching, and Angèle goes to her aunts in Poitiers.
 Antoine had revealed that he is a sculptor, and had been commissioned to do an altarpiece for the cathedral there.
-She goes the cathedral to see the artwork, but changes her mind when an old friend recognizes her.
-Returning to Paris, Angèle goes to the hospital to visit Samantha, who tried to commit suicide out of loneliness over Christmas.
-Samantha reveals that Nadine is starting a new store, and that she found a new girl to temporarily replace Samantha.
-However, the new girl, Evelyne, turns out to be a disaster, wanting to arrange the products by colour rather than function, and eventually quits.
+She goes to the cathedral to see the artwork but changes her mind when an old friend recognizes her.
+Returning to Paris, Angèle goes to the hospital to visit Samantha, who had tried to commit suicide out of loneliness over Christmas.
+Samantha reveals that Nadine is starting a new store and that she found a new girl to temporarily replace Samantha.
+However, the new girl, Evelyne, turns out to be a disaster, wanting to arrange the products by color rather than function, and eventually quits.

-Meanwhile, Antoine's fiancee had followed him and seen him leave the store with Angèle.
-She goes to the store as a client, and confides to Angèle that her fiancee is seeing someone else, but she thinks he still loves her.
+Meanwhile, Antoine's fiancée had followed him and saw him leave the store with Angèle.
+She goes to the store as a client and confides to Angèle that her fiancé is seeing someone else, but she thinks he still loves her.
 Later, when Antoine takes Angèle shopping, Antoine's fiancée comes into the store; Angèle sees them together and thinks Antoine has betrayed her.
-She phones Antoine to tell her call their relationship off.
+She phones Antoine to call their relationship off.
 To make amends, as Angèle is left to close the store on New Year's Eve, Antoine comes to the store with a present.
 It is a new dress.
-Antoine's fiancée sees this and comes into the store with a gun, but when she fires all she succeeds in hitting is the lights.
+Antoine's fiancée sees this and comes into the store with a gun, but when she fires, all she succeeds in hitting is the lights.
 As the sparks fly, Antoine and Angèle kiss each other.